DGCrypto/Pancakeswap-Prediction-RSI-Crossover/README.md

 **This Version** Will not claim rewards!
 Future versions with different indicators will be available soon.
-Small % of bet size is charged as usage fee in.
+ % of bet size is donated to help develop the program.

 Telegram: https://t.me/+WRurSkMEq0RiOTRh